Signed in as:

 Buy Us a Coffee Bird Toy if you would like to help support the Fairy Flock™! <3

-As a professional breeder, I adhere to the closed aviary concept to maintain the health and security of my birds.
-My property is not open to the public, but pick-ups can be arranged at a public location nearby.
+I adhere to the Closed Aviary concept to maintain the health and security of my birds.

 I do my best to make sure my feathered fairies have a smooth transition into your home, but please do your research about the species you want to keep before deciding to buy a bird.
 I try to provide as much information through my website as my time will allow, so let me know if there is something you cannot find an answer to and I will add it to my FAQ or as a new article in my Bird Care Blog!